Buying or Selling an Existing NJ Franchise Business

 Accountants and Lawyers

-In addition to reading the company’s disclosure document — including any updates — and speaking with current and former franchisees, consider talking to an accountant and a lawyer.
+In addition to reading the company’s disclosure document—including any updates—and speaking with current and former franchisees, consider speaking with an accountant and a lawyer.
 An accountant can help you understand the company’s financial statements, develop a business plan, assess any earnings projections and the assumptions they’re based on, and help you pick a franchise system that is best suited to your investment resources and your goals.

 A lawyer can help you understand your obligations under the franchise contract.
-These contracts usually are long and complex.
+These contracts are long and complex.
 A contract problem that arises after you have signed the contract may be very expensive to fix — if it can be fixed at all.
-Choose a lawyer who is experienced in franchise matters but rely on your own lawyer or accountant rather than the franchisor’s recommendation.
+Choose a lawyer who is experienced in franchise matters, but rely on your own lawyer or accountant rather than the franchisor’s recommendation.
 Contact Fredrick P. Niemann, Esq., an experienced and trusted NJ franchise law attorney.
-He can help you navigate your way through the process of deciding whether to purchase a franchise.
+He can help you navigate the process of deciding whether to purchase a franchise.

 NJ Government Regulations of Franchises